 -Ebony Ava Harper, Director of California TRANscends and Human Rights Activist

-“…we need to solidify and amplify a vision of liberation that is emotionally and spiritually compelling.
+Community Healing and Envisioning a Safer Tomorrow“…we need to solidify and amplify a vision of liberation that is emotionally and spiritually compelling.
 We need the kind of vision that gets people out of bed, and inspires them to take bold actions, while navigating an ever increasingly terrifying world… How will we push ourselves to build the movements we need and increase time for rest, collective care, and our health?
 How can we do this and increase our discipline, rigor, and accountability to each other?”

-Ejeris Dixon, Organizer
+–Ejeris Dixon, Organizer

 I also wonder: How can we include those incarcerated, especially incarcerated survivors, and caught up in the prison industrial complex in our collective mental health care plan and still keep it trauma-informed?
 How can we make this approach to healing and ending cycles of abuse accessible and affordable to all survivors and non-survivors?
 What about children, youth and teens or elders in nursing homes who feel invisible in this adult framework of mental health care and healing especially during this pandemic?
 How about those who identify as LGBTQI and have no safe spaces?
 These are heavy questions and we may not know the answer to all or have solutions but this is something we must consider bringing to the table.